crouton80/CARDS/README.md

-A personal card built with HTML5,bootstrap and a little CSS
+A personal card built with HTML5 and CSS